0xAX/linux-insides/Booting/linux-bootstrap-1.md

 There are a number of bootloaders that can boot Linux, such as [GRUB 2](https://www.gnu.org/software/grub/) and [syslinux](http://www.syslinux.org/wiki/index.php/The_Syslinux_Project).
 The Linux kernel has a [Boot protocol](https://github.com/torvalds/linux/blob/master/Documentation/x86/boot.txt) which specifies the requirements for a bootloader to implement Linux support.
 This example will describe GRUB 2.

-Continuing from before, now that the BIOS has chosen a boot device and transferred control to the boot sector code, execution starts from [boot.img](http://git.savannah.gnu.org/gitweb/?p=grub.git;a=blob;f=grub-core/boot/i386/pc/boot.S;hb=HEAD).
+Continuing from before, now that the `BIOS` has chosen a boot device and transferred control to the boot sector code, execution starts from [boot.img](http://git.savannah.gnu.org/gitweb/?p=grub.git;a=blob;f=grub-core/boot/i386/pc/boot.S;hb=HEAD).
 This code is very simple, due to the limited amount of space available, and contains a pointer which is used to jump to the location of GRUB 2's core image.
 The core image begins with [diskboot.img](http://git.savannah.gnu.org/gitweb/?p=grub.git;a=blob;f=grub-core/boot/i386/pc/diskboot.S;hb=HEAD), which is usually stored immediately after the first sector in the unused space before the first partition.
 The above code loads the rest of the core image, which contains GRUB 2's kernel and drivers for handling filesystems, into memory.
-After loading the rest of the core image, it executes [grub_main](http://git.savannah.gnu.org/gitweb/?p=grub.git;a=blob;f=grub-core/kern/main.c).
+After loading the rest of the core image, it executes [grub_main](http://git.savannah.gnu.org/gitweb/?p=grub.git;a=blob;f=grub-core/kern/main.c) function.

-`grub_main` initializes the console, gets the base address for modules, sets the root device, loads/parses the grub configuration file, loads modules, etc. At the end of execution, `grub_main` moves grub to normal mode. `grub_normal_execute` (from `grub-core/normal/main.c`) completes the final preparations and shows a menu to select an operating system.
-When we select one of the grub menu entries, `grub_menu_execute_entry` runs, executing the grub `boot` command and booting the selected operating system.
+The `grub_main` function initializes the console, gets the base address for modules, sets the root device, loads/parses the grub configuration file, loads modules, etc. At the end of execution, `grub_main` function moves grub to normal mode.
+The `grub_normal_execute` function (from the `grub-core/normal/main.c` source code file) completes the final preparations and shows a menu to select an operating system.
+When we select one of the grub menu entries, the `grub_menu_execute_entry` function runs, executing the grub `boot` command and booting the selected operating system.

 As we can read in the kernel boot protocol, the bootloader must read and fill some fields of the kernel setup header, which starts at the `0x01f1` offset from the kernel setup code.
 You may look at the boot [linker script](https://github.com/torvalds/linux/blob/master/arch/x86/boot/setup.ld#L16) to make sure in this offset.
 The kernel header [arch/x86/boot/header.S](https://github.com/torvalds/linux/blob/master/arch/x86/boot/header.S) starts from: